geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/design-components/data-model.md

 Validators should guarantee that startDate < transplantDate < firstHarvestDate < endHarvestDate < pullDate.

+All Plantings must have a startDate and a pullDate.
+Other dates are optional.

 If a Gardener wants to indicate that seeds are available, they must provide the Variety for this Planting.

 If the gardener sets usedGreenhouse to true, then they should (eventually) record a transplantDate, although this is not mandatory.